troch/troch.github.io/_generator/src/redux-analytics-without-middleware.md

 A fews months ago I attended ReactEurope in Paris.
 There was a talk (a bit niche, from a conference sponsor) on analytics in redux.
 I'm working on a redux app at work, and like any apps it has analytics needs.
 At the time I had only scratched the surface of analytics in redux, and middlewares seemed the right place to start.
 But after a few iterations, I abandonned middlewares in favour of a better solution: __reactive analytics__.
 I would encourage you to watch [Andre Staltz' talk about reactive programming](https://www.youtube.com/watch?v=v68ppDlvHqs) during the last PolyConf, it inspired some of this work.

-## Are middlewares suited for analytics?
+## Are middlewares suitable for analytics?

 There are two ways you could use middlewares for analytics:
 - You could atach metadata to your actions